Northern Mexico: Postcolonial era

 Northern Mexico's proximity to the United States became a major factor in the region's postcolonial history, as the northern half of Mexico was annexed into the United States by the mid-19th century.
 During the Porfiriato, the region's traditionally agricultural economy was disrupted as it became the focus of capital investments from the United States and the rest of Mexico.

-Mexico sometimes feared the loss of Baja California, which had a particularly strong economic and geographic integration with the United States, due to its importance in protecting Pacific trade routes.